 No tools are needed other than a pair of scissors, although a dubbing needle or fly tying bodkin will help in tying the knots and applying the flexible cement that keeps the knots secure.
 You don't need a jig like you would to furl lines.
 You don't need a vise like you would to tie flies.

 All you need is the horsehair that is included in the kit and the instruction sheet that explains, step by step, how to make your line (with photos illustrating each step).
 I have also included a short piece of 2X tippet material for a line to tippet connection and a short piece of braided fly line backing for the line to rod connection.

-A bottle of flexible cement, like Dave's Fleximent or Rumpf Flex Cement is recommended, or a tube of Loon UV Knot Sense is recommended but is not absolutely necessary.
+A bottle of flexible cement, like Dave's Fleximent or Rumpf Flex Cement, or a tube of Loon UV Knot Sense will make the knots more secure but is not absolutely necessary.
 I rarely use it anymore, and have not had any of the knots come undone.